 How We Work

-Here at Senara, we are proud members of the Sensory Integration Network (UK & Ireland), which is the main organisation that supports Ayres' Sensory Integration Therapy.
+Here at Senara, we are proud members of the Sensory Integration Network (UK & Ireland), which is the main organisation that supports Ayres' Sensory Integration Therapy in the UK.

 We believe that Sensory Integration (SI) is one of the best ways to support childhood development.